-It didn’t matter that we had discussed proper use of technology.
-It didn’t matter that he told me prior to that day that he did not look at porn.
-It didn’t matter that he was regularly involved in “wholesome” activities.
+It didn’t matter that we previously discussed proper use of technology.
+Or that he told me prior that he did looked at porn, that he was regularly involved in “wholesome” activities.
 It didn’t matter that he was making the honor roll.
 Curiosity had caught up to him.

 I didn’t want Jackson to be part of 73% of kids under 18 viewing porn.

 It was fortunate that he was not present when I saw it.
 I had some time to gather my thoughts and strategize.
 I mentally traveled the journey from, “I can’t believe he’s looking at this trash”, to “I’m so disappointed in him” to “What is the end goal that I’m looking for?” to “What is my role in helping him?” to finally, “What worked for me when I got busted?”

 This mental journey allowed me to quickly move my thoughts of him from anger that this was in my house – to “This is a mile marker in his journey to adulthood.
 It is part of growing up that simply has to be addressed.”
 We want porn to have a minimal effect on him and his ability to have safe and healthy relationships.
 We don’t want porn to impact how he performs academically.
 Bottom line, we don’t want pornography to get in the way of being the best person that he could be.

 All this was important because it gave me the opportunity to approach him with a peaceful, solution-driven mindset that was not filled with reactions of fear and parental insecurity.
 To a degree, it was life.
 And as things happen in life, we look at them head-on and deal with them.

 So the next day I approached him.
 And after a few pleasantries about how things were going, I asked him directly, “Have you been looking at pornography?”